peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note1>(1)</sup> If the software and/or hardware uses a nonuniform distribution, but otherwise meets this definition, it can be converted to use a uniform distribution, at least in theory, using _unbiasing_, _deskewing_, or _randomness extraction_ (see RFC 4086 sec.
 4 or Cliff&ndash;Boyd&ndash;Gonzalez Nieto 2009 for further discussion).</small>

-<small><sup id=Note2>(2)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, and/or other data specific to the session or to the instance of the RNG.
+<small><sup id=Note2>(2)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
 See also NIST SP800-90A, (Ristenpart and Yilek 2010), and (Everspaugh et al. 2014).</small>

 <small><sup id=Note3>(3)</sup> Noise functions include functions that combine several outputs of a noise function, including by [**fractional Brownian motion**](https://en.wikipedia.org/wiki/Fractional_Brownian_motion).
 By definition, noise functions are deterministic.</small>